Guide for completing the Coxswain Grade 3 declaration

 • Confirm familiar with and follow organisation’s SMS

 • Domestic vessel legislation.
-For example, this could include familiarity with:
+Including familiarity with:

 • the duties of owners and masters

-• section 27 of the National Law Act – what is reasonably practicable to
+• section 27 of the National Law Act – what is reasonably practicable to ensure safety

 • Fuelling – sufficient quantity for voyage and/or safe re-fuelling opportunities

-• Consideration of appropriate quantity of fuel should allow for emergencies /
+• Consideration of appropriate quantity of fuel should allow for emergencies / unforeseen circumstances

 • Pollution prevention – noise, wake, wash, waste, bilge water.
-This should
+This should include:

 • Knowledge of the local requirements for sewage, grey water and oil discharge, draining of bilge, garbage disposal

-• Understanding what a reportable incident is (for example, oil spills, sewage
+• Understanding what a reportable incident is (for example, oil spills, sewage discharges) who to report to and how to report it

 • Considering noise, sub-marine habitats (when anchoring) and marine life